 In a recent piece written by Hurd in Fortune, he emphasizes government adopting AI doesn’t mean it’ll be run by AI; but rather, it’ll be “run by people with help from algorithms dramatically improving government services for all Americans,” he writes.

 Hurd also believes AI can make it easier and faster for citizens to interact with government, while increasing government response time and speed.
 And after reflecting on how industry uses tools like robotic process automation to replace lost ATM cards, Hurd asks, “why can’t we automate government services like renewing passports?”

 Automation Saving Time and Money

 Hurd stressed the amount of hours and dollars automating routine business processes similar to the private sector will save government.
-According to the Deloitte Center for Government Insights, government could save 96.7 million federal hours and save $3.3 billion dollars each year.
+According to the Deloitte Center for Government Insights, government could save 96.7 million federal hours and $3.3 billion each year.